draios/onprem-install-docs/6.X/6.7.0/README.md

   ```bash
   ./installer deploy
   ```
-- On successful run of Installer towards the end of your terminal you should see the below:
+- On a successful run of Installer toward the end of your terminal you should see the below:

   ```